-The 670km Thai-Japanese high-speed train project stretching from Bangkok to Chiang Mai is to have its maximum speed lowered to reduce the overall cost of the project.
+The 670km Thai-Japanese high-speed train project from Bangkok to Chiang Mai is to have its maximum speed lowered to reduce the overall cost of the project.

 Deputy Prime Minister Somkid Jatusripitak said Prime Minister Prayut Chan-o-cha has instructed the Transport Ministry to study the possibility of curbing the maximum speed to 180-200kph after a Japanese feasibility study suggested the original goal of 300kph would require a budget of 420 billion baht.

 Fares are expected to be 1,200 baht per trip.